 Two standard field treatments for AK are photodynamic therapy (PDT), which uses visible light, and 5-fluorouracil (5FU), a topical cream.
 Both kill cancer cells, but research has shown that their efficacy and side effects could be improved.

 Patients who undergo PDT first receive a prodrug, 5-aminolevulinic acid (ALA), a natural precursor of protoporphyrin IX (PpIX).
 When ALA is given as a concentrated solution, the cancer cells absorb it into their mitochondria, it is converted into PpIX, and it grows from a small molecule into a large molecule.
-Subsequent illumination with visible light activates the PpIX, which initiates oxygen-dependent photochemistry, thereby destroying mitochondrial membranes, activating apoptotic pathways and leading to tumor cell death.
+Subsequent illumination with visible light activates the PpIX, which initiates oxygen-dependent photochemistry, thus destroying mitochondrial membranes, activating apoptotic pathways and eventually leading to tumor cell death.